lauraschaposnik/old/_pages/books.md

 ### [Ene and the Magic Tree](https://www.amazon.com/Ene-Magic-Tree-Mathematical-Adventures/dp/1737058413)

-Our second book <b> Ene and the Magic Tree <b>  is yet another beautifully illustrated tale about the little mouse called Ene in  the quest to find a new friend.
+Our second book <b> Ene and the Magic Tree </b>  is yet another beautifully illustrated tale about the little mouse called Ene in  the quest to find a new friend.
 Whilst exploring a magic tree in a mathematical adventure, Ene finds the soon to be hatching eggs and a new friendship is born.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">